julius-andreasson/MinesweeperAtHome/README.md

     * Introduce interfaces between classes.
 (Dependency Inversion Principle)
 * Clean up the code.
 * Movement:
     * Ctrl-key to snap to nearest mine/wall in a direction.
+(Wall done, mine not)
 * Make the UI nice.
 * Map generation that never creates situations where the player has to rely on chance.